 You are the union and together we can make a difference!
 We elect members to sit on the Executive Board who are entrusted to take care of the day to day business of the Local and to represent you as a union employee.
 The Executive Board consists of the President, Executive Vice-President, Recording Secretary, Treasurer, Sargent-at-Arms, Vice-President TBRHSC, Vice-President LU, Bargaining Chair NCU.
-We also elect 3 Trustees to ensure the bookkeeping is accurate.
 All positions are for held for a two-year term.

-Our general union meetings are held quarterly on the 3rd Tuesday of the month (September, December (Christmas Party), March, June).
+Our general union meetings are held quarterly on the 3rd Tuesday of the month (September, every second November for election of officers, March, June).
 Unit meetings are also held quarterly which are specific to your workplace.
 Special meetings can be called at any time if information needs to be shared or a vote is required.

 We urge you to participate and have your voice heard.
 Together we are stronger!

 DO YOU HAVE WHAT IT TAKES?